Share:

 Cooling System MalfunctionsOverheating, erratic temperature, poor startsSensor failures, thermostat issues, head gasket

 The Audi AVU engine is a 1.6-liter naturally aspirated petrol engine that powered the Audi A3 8L from 2000 to 2003.
 As part of Volkswagen’s EA113 engine family, this reliable SOHC 8-valve powerplant delivers modest but dependable performance with 102 horsepower.
+Since it belongs to the VW Group family, compatible parts can sometimes be found through used VW engines listings as well.
 While generally robust and capable of reaching 350,000+ kilometers with proper maintenance, the AVU engine has developed certain characteristic issues that owners should understand for optimal longevity and performance.

 Audi AVU Engine Specifications